franzbu/EnhancedSpaces.spoon/README.md

 ```

 Restart Hammerspoon and you're ready to go; it is normal that the start of EnhancedSpaces takes a couple of seconds.
-All you will see for now is a new icon in your menu bar indicating your current mSpace, so let us find out what you can do with your new mSpaces.
+All you will see for now is a new icon in your menu bar indicating your current mSpace, so let's find out what you can do with your new mSpaces.

 ### Usage